Types of Keys

 - Key card - Tesla provides a key card that communicates with Model 3 using short range radio-frequency identification (RFID) signals.
 The key card is used to "authenticate" phone keys to work with Model 3 and to add or remove other key cards, phone keys, or key fobs.
 Unlike the phone key and key fob, the key card does not support automatic locking and unlocking.
 In situations where your phone key has a dead battery, or is lost or stolen, use your key card to unlock, drive, and lock Model 3.

 - Key fob - The key fob (if equipped) allows you to press buttons to open the front and rear trunks, and unlock, lock, and drive Model 3.
 The key fob also supports automatic locking and unlocking, if available in your region (see Passive Locking and Unlocking) and can be used as a backup to your phone key.
-The key fob is an accessory sold separately.

 Model 3 supports a total of 19 keys, which can include phone keys, key cards, and up to four key fobs.

 Using your phone as a key is a convenient way to access your Model 3.
 As you approach, your phone's Bluetooth signal is detected and the doors unlock when you pull a door handle.
 Likewise, when you exit and walk away with the phone key, doors automatically lock (provided the Walk-Away Door Lock feature is turned on; see Walk-Away Door Lock).